felleg/felleg.gitlab.io-backup/content/posts/30DaysMusicChallenge.md

 # Day 14: Featuring vocals - Dreams of Our Generation -JP- (Rhythm Heaven Fever)

 Video game music has a troubled history in vocals.
-Something it works, and sometimes it just doesn't.
+Sometimes it works, and sometimes it just doesn't.
 For this pick, I chose the song that plays during the credit roll for the Wii game Rhythm Heaven Fever, specifically the original Japanese version.
 I can't quite explain why, but this song always makes me feel optimistic and joyful.
 "It's sad that it's over, but we remember the wonderful time we had", kind of feeling.
 If you like